hraberg/enumerable/README.markdown

 ### NewLambda

 Enumerable.java is not tied to the *Fn0* hierarchy or function classes.
-Any Single Abstract Method class or interface can be implemented as a Lambda using *@NewLambda*:
+Any single abstract method interface or class can be implemented as a Lambda using *@NewLambda*:

     public class MyDomainLambdas {
         @NewLambda